 The vibrant orange color is a clue that pumpkin is a great source of vitamins A and C—two nutrients essential for a healthy immune system, Dr. Graham says.
 Pumpkin seeds are also high in zinc which is another proven immune-booster, he adds.

 Steamier sex life

-Pumpkin seeds are a good nutritional source of zinc, containing 4 mg per cup.
+Pumpkin seeds are an excellent nutritional source of zinc, containing ~7 mg per cup.
 Zinc plays many roles in the body, including helping your immune system, proper growth, and faster wound healing.
 But another potential health benefit of zinc is a higher libido and an improved ability to maintain an erection (at least in mice), according to a study published in the Journal of Human Reproductive Science.
 This may be due to its ability to naturally increase testosterone, the researchers found.
 However, human studies need to be conducted to verify the findings.

 Improved gut health